 Much like the Southern Baptists who provided most of the financing for Edward D Wood Jr.’s Plan Nine From Outer Space, Romero was produced by Paulist Pictures, a company formed by a society of Roman Catholic priests.
 For the first time, a Catholic company was producing a major motion picture and they certainly swung for the fences.
 This is, by all accounts, a real movie.
 For years, I’d always been under the impression that Romero was a TV movie, but seeing the Warner Brothers logo at the beginning clued me in to the fact that this wouldn’t be your average movie-of-the-week.
 Although the film does have a certain television flavor to it, the graphic images set it apart from the more sanitized fare you’d find on your local cable station.

-Written by John Sacret Young, the creator of China Beach and the screenplay for the harrowing Testament (1983), and directed by John Duigan, Romero opens in 1977 as citizens of El Salvador are being bussed in from other towns to vote in the presidential election.
-They face major obstacles as the government militia, claiming that the guerillas pose a dangerous threat to their safety, force the citizens off their bus.
-Father Rutilio Grande (Richard Jordan), with Romero in tow, announces that they will walk, prompting the soldiers to destroy the buses with their machine guns.
+Written by John Sacret Young, the creator of China Beach and screenwriter for the harrowing Testament (1983), and directed by John Duigan, Romero opens in 1977 as citizens of El Salvador are being bussed in from other towns to vote in the presidential election.
+They face major obstacles as the government militia, claiming that the guerillas pose a dangerous threat to their safety, force the citizens off the bus.
+Father Rutilio Grande (Richard Jordan), with Romero in tow, announces that they will walk, prompting the soldiers to destroy the buses with machine guns.
 This is the first act of defiance against the government by a priest, and it’s not by Romero.
 You see, Romero is an apolitical, conservative priest, eternally afraid of rocking the boat.

 Grande, on the other hand, is an outspoken advocate for the people, beloved by many and dangerous to the powers that be.
 Although fellow priests believe Grande could be an effective leader in the church, the position of Archbishop is bestowed upon Romero, a widely agreed-upon “safe” choice that will fall in line and not interfere with the government’s oppression.
 Initially, Romero is just that: An agreeable follower who caters to the rich and powerful, attends lavish banquets, and makes these phonies feel justification for their inaction regarding the state of their country.
 On the same evening as one of these events, Father Grande is giving absolution in a town square when the National Guard suddenly arrives, demanding that the peaceful crowd disperse.
 They open fire, causing chaos and bloodshed.
 Romero finally begins to understand the government’s attitude towards its people, but nothing can prepare him for March 12, 1977.